blankaex/blog/_posts/2026-03-31-pong-gear-guide.md

 {% endcapture %}
 {% include gallery images=images cols=2 %}

 Long pips rubbers have even less grip than short pips as the pimples are designed to buckle under the ball.
-You can't really generate any spin of your own with long pips, this also means that incoming spin is reversed when returned to the opponent.
+You can't really generate any spin of your own with long pips, which also means that incoming spin is reversed when returned to the opponent.

 These rubbers are suitable for a defensive chopping playstyle, revolving around deceptive and disruptive returns to invite your opponent to make a mistake.
 Almost always paired with an inverted rubber on the other side for attacking.